Solzte/NoMovePlayer/README.md

 ## Commands
 There are currently no public commands in this plugin.

+## License
+You are free to use, modify, and distribute the code in any way you want.
+No permission is needed to use or modify the code.

 ## How to Contact
 If you encounter any bugs or issues with the plugin, feel free to reach out to solzte on Discord for support.
 Discord: solzte